Project MGA

 Here is a timelapse of the journey so far:

 Here is the car when we bought it.
 We bought it from a lovely gentleman in Sydney and drove it back to Brisbane.
 She ran fine, and from the photo she looks good, but photos are deceiving.
 The paint was cracked and bumped and generally calling out to be re-done.
+The paint isn't original anyway, and there are many layers of paint underneath it.
 We'll be changing the outside to Mineral Blue, a rich navy blue colour, and the inside to a tan leather.

 We didn't originally intend to restore it ourselves.
 Honestly, we knew nothing about restoring cars.
 We shopped around for some quotes from local restorers, but each one was worse than the last.